-The ODID time targets are within the time limits set by the University, but if progress is delayed by problems in the research, students can apply to the GSC for an extension beyond the twelve-term limit by sending form GSO.15 to the Graduate Studies Administrator.
+The ODID time targets are within the time limits set by the University, but if progress is delayed by problems in the research, students can apply to the GSC for an extension of time beyond the twelveterm limit by sending form GSO.15 to the Graduate Studies Administrator.
 The GSC is reluctant to grant extensions, and will do so only if the student presents a credible plan for completing the thesis in a specified and fairly short period (in other cases, it will allow the student's status to lapse with the possibility of applying for reinstatement later, as explained in another section).
-The maximum extension for a D.Phil. student is six terms, but the GSC will normally allow an initial extension of only up to three terms and will require increasingly persuasive reasons for any further extensions.
+The maximum extension for a D.Phil. student is six terms (and three for the M.Litt.), but the GSC will normally allow an initial extension of only up to three terms and will require increasingly persuasive reasons for any further extensions.
 Extensions are agreed for one term at a time, unless a good reason is given for two.
 They are not normally permitted at the PRS stage.